 This festival marks the Thai New Year, which is celebrated in the second week of April.
 This is the hottest time of the year in Thailand, so it makes sense that the biggest Songkran tradition is to throw water on people.
 A soaking is considered a blessing and it’s a sacred practice.
 Traditionally, people would bestow blessings by pouring scented water on each other’s hands.
 But today, Thais of all ages engage in full-blown water fights, using buckets, hoses and water guns to celebrate the event.

 Bay to Breakers, San Francisco

 This is a 12k race and party rolled into one.
 Held annually in late May, it’s one of the oldest foot races in the world and draws more than 50,000 participants.
 What makes Bay to Breakers so much fun is that many people run in wacky costumes.
+(Speaking of wacky costumes, have you seen this hysterical father-daughter photo shoot?)
 There’s a costume contest offering prizes for categories including Most Original, Best Group and Best Musical Theme.
 Several live bands provide a lively soundtrack along the route.

 Celtic Colours Festival, Cape Breton

 For nine days in October, Cape Breton is alive with Celtic culture from all over the world.
 This annual festival draws more than 10,000 visitors to celebrate with music, dance and events in communities across the island.
 Craft workshops, lectures on Celtic history and square dances are all on offer, as are community meals where visitors and community members come together over home-cooked food.
 Artists get together for an informal jam session at the Festival Club, located at the Gaelic College in St. Ann’s, where the bar is open until 3 am.